 There is limited safety experience of surgical procedures in patients treated with adalimumab injection.
-The long half-life of adalimumab injection should be taken into consideration if a surgical procedure is planned.
-A patient who requires surgery while on HADLIMA® (or HADLIMA® PushTouch®) should be closely monitored for infections, and appropriate actions should be taken.
+The long half-life of adalimumab should be taken into consideration if a surgical procedure is planned.
+A patient who requires surgery while on adalimumab injection should be closely monitored for infections, and appropriate actions should be taken.
 There is limited safety experience in patients undergoing arthroplasty while receiving adalimumab injection.